Skip to content

 • description: short summary of what the plugin integrates

-• capabilities: actions the plugin’s skills may request, qualified as <plugin>.<capability>
+• capabilities: provider actions qualified as <plugin>.<capability>

 • config-keys: provider-specific configuration keys, qualified as <plugin>.<key>